Haughton, Greater Manchester: Local government history

-Haughton adopted the Local Government Act in 1877, forming the Haughton Local Board of Health. in 1884 this was amalgamated with the Denton Local Board, to form the Denton and Haughton Local Board of Health.
-This in turn became the Denton Urban District Council in 1894.
-In 1974, Denton Urban District Council became part of the new Metropolitan Borough of Tameside.
+Haughton was formerly a township in the parish of Manchester, in 1866 Haughton became a separate civil parish, Haughton adopted the Local Government Act in 1877, forming the Haughton Local Board of Health, in 1884 this was amalgamated with the Denton Local Board, to form the Denton and Haughton Local Board of Health, on 31 December 1894 the parish was abolished and merged with Denton, and became part of Denton Urban District.
+In 1891 the parish had a population of 5327.
+In 1974, Denton Urban District became part of the new metropolitan borough of Tameside.

 The Haughton coat of arms was originally three silver bars on a black shield.
 These elements were incorporated on the right hand side of the Denton UDC armorial shield, along with the two red bars on a white background on the left hand side of the shield, and the three cinquefoils, originating from the Denton arms.
 The new Denton shield is described as 'Denton impaling Haughton'.

 Haughton's industrial past is very similar to that of Denton with both agriculture, mining and Hatting forming the township's main industries.
 Today, Haughton is predominantly a residential township.